Corporate Governance: Supply Chain Sustainability Risk Analysis in Latvia

 General obligations on supply chain analysis in Latvia

-Regarding the sustainability impact analysis and related reporting requirements there are no country specific rules.
-NFRD, in particular, serves as the core for the mandatory reporting content and requirements.
-The non-financial information reporting standard used the most is UN Global Compact, GRI or the more and more popularity gaining Nasdaq ESG Reporting Guide.
+As regards sustainability impact analysis and related reporting requirements then there are no country specific rules.
+In particular, NFRD serves as the core for the mandatory reporting content and requirements.
+The most often used non-financial information reporting standard is UN Global Compact, GRI or more and more popularity gaining Nasdaq ESG Reporting Guide.

-There are companies, that voluntarily assume sustainability reporting practice.
-In most cases the main driver for such a decision is the assumption that the reporting standard can be used as a basis for a systemic approach on corporate sustainability issues.
-In most cases volunteers will skip to follow the “comply or explain” rule then on their reports.
+There are companies, which voluntarily assume sustainability reporting practice.
+In most cases the main driver for such a decision is using the reporting standard as a basis for a systemic approach on corporate sustainability issues.
+Specifically, volunteers usually skip to follow the “comply or explain” rule on their reports.

 Supply chain sustainability risk analysis as a part of corporate governance

-In December 2020 the Corporate Governance Code (hereinafter – the Code) was adopted in Latvia, which provides the good corporate governance recommendations for the locally operating companies.
+On December 2020 the Corporate Governance Code (hereinafter – the Code) was adopted in Latvia, which provides the good corporate governance recommendations for the locally operating companies.
 The Code is based on the G20/OECD Principles of Corporate Governance (2015).
-As a soft law instrument the Code is not binding.
+As the soft law instrument, the Code, is considered not to be legally binding.
+However, according to the Cabinet of Ministers Regulation No 175 adopted on 15 March 2022, joint stock companies and limited liability companies (applicable only to companies owned by the state or municipality - public person) shall apply the Code if the company's annual net turnover exceeds 21 million euros or the total of the balance exceeds 4 million euros.

 Deutschland Weltweit Search Menu